holbroow/Network-App/README.md

-A netowkr application to provide ping, traceroute, web server, and web proxy capability.
+A network application to provide ping, traceroute, web server, and web proxy capability, written in python.